davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

 #### Part 3: Generic Typing
 Our `MyArrayList` can store unlimited `doubles`, but as we know, Arraylists are supposed to be able to store any type of object.
 In this section we refactor our `MyArrayList` to accept generic types.

 - First Copy and paste the following code directly into your `MyList` interface file, replacing what used to be there.
 All references to `double` have been replaced with `E`.
+Also note that `<E>` has been appended to the name of the `MyList` interface.

   ```java
    /**